 We thrive in this environment, and have unique expertise in executing these types of assignments.
 We appoint a lead partner to coordinate a team of highly skilled lawyers with the aim of achieving the best possible outcome for the client.
 Our specialists are qualified both to provide non-contentious advice and to conduct litigation when a case cannot be resolved out of court.
 In other words, we do not transfer cases to a general litigation department.

 In an arbitration, the arbitrators are chosen by the parties, but the procedure is generally the same as in litigation before the courts.
 The parties may agree whether the case will be open to the public or held behind closed doors to keep the dispute and the arbitration outcome secret.
 Since arbitration rulings cannot be appealed, they can generally be kept very private.
 Arbitration also provides a quicker dispute resolution mechanism.

-Several of our attorney’s have extensive experience in arbitration.
-We provide regular assistance in arbitration case, as well as being called upon to act as arbitration judges.
+Several of our lawyers have extensive experience in arbitration.
+We provide regular assistance in arbitration cases, as well as being called upon to act as arbitration judges.

 The police and prosecutors have adopted a stronger focus on economic crimes.
 Such cases often attract special media attention.

 Many challenges arise when a business or employee is suspected of and/or charged with possible criminal offences, including the need to manage communications with the media, the police and the prosecuting authorities, as well as other staff, the company’s governing bodies, customers and business partners.

 Our large team of skilled, experienced lawyers assist both companies and individuals in such cases such as providing strategic advice, as well as advice on preventive measures.

 Hjort has one of Norway’s largest and most highly-skilled practice groups devoted to defending clients accused of financial crimes.